 I now find myself in my "hometown" (Enjoying spending time with my other aunt).
 I call it my hometown not because I was born here, but because it has been home to my family since I was 9 years old (minus a couple of short stints in neighboring towns).
 Being here has been more emotionally challenging than I would have expected.
 However, I could have expected it, considering I haven't chosen to spend much time here since I left.
 The time I spent here as a child and teenager was certainly a mixed bag.
 I have had more pivotal experiences here, challenging and beautiful alike, than any other place in the world.

 When I first arrived here at 9 years old, I felt safe.
 Maybe for the first time ever.
 I also felt more alone than I had ever felt.
 I experienced the joy of being the first to hold my baby brother when he was born.
 My longest and deepest friendship was crystallized here.
 I got drunk for the first time, feel in love for the first time and had my first orgasm here.
-It was also here that I was raped and beat up, and where my first and dearest dog was shot and killed.
+It was also here that I was raped and beat up (two different incidences), and where my first and dearest dog was shot and killed.
 I experienced some of the worst and most beautiful aspects of humanity here in this town of 800 people.

 Now I am given the opportunity to revisit all of those experiences, do any healing that still needs to be done, and make friends with any ghosts and demons that I still carry with me.
 No better place than here.
 No better moment than now.